-It’s an idea so good that it’s a wonder it took this long.
-Similar to when MTV launched all-day, all-night music videos on cable TV back in the 80s, Qello Concerts (pronounced kwel-oh) has arrived on the internet to stream full-length live concert recordings and music documentaries across all genres, from classic rock to classical music, hip-hop, punk, and jazz.
+Similar to when MTV launched all-day, all-night music videos on cable TV back in the 80s, Qello Concerts (pronounced kwel-oh) arrived on the internet in 2010 to stream full-length live concert recordings and music documentaries across all genres, from classic rock to classical music, hip-hop, punk, and jazz.

 Each individual concert or documentary is divided up into easy-to-access songs or chapters.
 Users can click on whatever song they like, and it loads and plays immediately.
 Frequently a song begins with some onstage chatter, and for those who like to get to the music, it’s easy to scrub backward or forward within the song.
 The response time is excellent, there is little to no buffering or lagging, and the playback and sound quality is excellent.